jrpool/jsonresume-theme-a11y/README.md

 ## Status

 The current version of this theme is released as a minimum viable product.
 Contributions of, or suggestions for, enhancements and repairs are welcome.
+Feel free to make pull requests or open issues at [this theme’s repository](https://github.com/jrpool/jsonresume-theme-a11y).

 ## Usage